Meta-Dependence in Conditional Independence Testing: INTRODUCTION

-\paragraph{Falsifying Causal Models.} Falsification of SCMs was recently studied using ``self-compatibility'' with respect to structures on subsets of variables \citep{faller2024self}.
+\paragraph{Complexity of DAGs.} Relatedly, some DAGs are ``harder'' to learn than others --- a ``DAG complexity'' tied to the data needed to verify a structure.
+One such quantity is the number of CI queries required to confirm a structure \citep{zhang2024membership}, but this purely graphical count ignores the distribution-driven \emph{dependencies} between queries that we study here.
+A related notion is ``self-compatibility'' with respect to structures on subsets of variables \citep{faller2024self}.
 Self-compatibility posits that changes in the recovered structure on different subsets of the observed variables contain information about the stability of the resulting graphical properties.
 Self-compatibility is likely related to the information geometry of the empirical distribution, since the exclusion of some observables removes potentially redundant CI tests from constraint-based algorithms.

-\section{Preliminaries}
+\paragraph{Feature Selection.} Many feature-selection algorithms take advantage of the observation that conditioning on a sufficiently informative set of features makes the rest of the features independent from the label that we seek to predict \citep{tsamardinos2003towards}.
+Such a set has been characterized as a Markov blanket or Markov boundary \citep{richardson2003markov, pearl2009causality} (see \citet{yu2020causality} for a review of causality-informed feature selection procedures).
+Causal structure has also been applied to understand relationship invariances in the presence of shifting domains and distributions \citep{magliacane2018domain, rojas2018invariant, mazaheri2023causal}, and these domains may benefit from a better understanding of CI meta-dependence.

+\section{PRELIMINARIES}

 \paragraph{Notation.} We will generally use the capital Roman alphabet to denote random variables (e.g., $A, B, C, V$) and the lowercase Roman alphabet to denote assignments to those random variables (e.g., $A=a$ or just $a$).
 We will use blackboard bold font to denote the set of possible values a variable can take, e.g., $a \in \mathbb{A}$.
-Bold will indicate a set of random variables, e.g., $\bvec{V} = (V_1, V_2, \ldots)^\top$, and $\bvec{v}$ is an assignment to $\bvec{V}$.
-Parents and children in graphs will also follow these conventions, e.g., $\PA(V)=\pa^{\bvec{v}}(v)$, where the assignments to those parents come from values specified in $\bvec{v}$.
+Bold will indicate a set of random variables, e.g., $\bvec{V} = \{V_1, V_2, \ldots \}$, and $\bvec{v}$ is an assignment to $\bvec{V}$.
+Parents and children in graphs will also follow these conventions, e.g., $\PA(V)=\pa^{\bvec{v}}(V)$, where the assignments to those parents come from values specified in $\bvec{v}$.
 We sometimes use subscripts to indicate the relevant graph structure for the parents, e.g., $\PA_{\mathcal{G}}(V)$, but this may be omitted without ambiguity.
-In order to distinguish between vectors of random variables and lists of realizations of those variables \emph{from data}, we will also use $\vec{a}$ to indicate a list of entries for $A$.
 We will generally use the Greek alphabet (e.g., $\alpha, \beta$) to represent parameters for structural equations.